InfluxCommunity/influxdb3-python/README.md

 ```

 ## Windows Users
 Currently, Windows users require an extra installation when querying via Flight natively.
-This is due to the fact gRPC can locate Windows root certificates.
+This is due to the fact gRPC cannot locate Windows root certificates.
 To work around this please follow these steps:
 Install `certifi`
 ```bash
 pip install certifi